IntuitionLabs

 Introduction and Background

 Anthropic is an AI startup founded in 2021 by former OpenAI researchers led by Dario Amodei.
-The company’s mission is to build “reliable, interpretable, and steerable” AI systems ([13]).
+The company’s mission is to build “reliable, interpretable, and steerable” AI systems ([11]).
 In late 2021, Anthropic released its first AI assistant, Claude, an LLM-based chatbot and API that focuses on natural language reasoning, safety, and compliance.
 (The name Claude honors Claude Shannon, the inventor of information theory.)
 Over time Claude has evolved through multiple versions.
-Claude 1 and 2 were early models, followed by the Claude 3 series (including models named Opus, Sonnet, and Haiku for different performance tiers) in 2024, and the Claude 4 series (including 3.7 and 4.0 versions) culminating in Claude 4.5 launching in late 2025 ([14]).
+Claude 1 and 2 were early models, followed by the Claude 3 series (including models named Opus, Sonnet, and Haiku for different performance tiers) in 2024, and the Claude 4 series culminating in the current generation: Claude Opus 4.6, Claude Sonnet 4.6, and Claude Haiku 4.5 ([12]).
 Each generation improved capability—better reasoning, larger context windows, and coding abilities—while often reducing cost-per-token.

 In context, Anthropic targets both end-users (via web/mobile chat and assistants) and developers/organizations (via APIs and enterprise tools).
 Its pricing strategy mirrors this dual approach.
 For individual users, Claude is free to try at modest usage levels, with paid tiers for power users.
 For business usage, there are Team and Enterprise plans with collaboration tools and centralized billing.
 Separately, developers pay usage-based API fees per token.
 This report examines the full details of these offerings as of late 2025, drawing on official Anthropic documentation, news reports, and independent analyses.